BoE's King says central banks to examine Libor

-LONDON The world's top central banks have agreed to set up a joint body to look into the Libor interest rates, Bank of England Governor Mervyn King said on Monday, following a rate-rigging scandal that involves investigations into a number of major banks.
+LONDON, Sept 10 The world's top central banks have agreed to set up a joint body to look into the LIBOR interest rates, Bank of England Governor Mervyn King said on Monday, following a rate-rigging scandal that involves investigations into a number of major banks.

 King made the statement after a meeting with other central bankers at the Bank for International Settlements (BIS) in Basel, Switzerland, on Sunday.